STScI-MIRI/whippot/README.md

 ## Notes, Tips and Tricks ##

-- Offset TA: If, for some reason, you cannot use the built-in APT template for target acquisition on something other than your science target, place the RA and Dec of the ACQ and SCI stars into the corresponding fields and press "Compute Positions".
+- Manual offset TA: If, for some reason, you cannot use the built-in APT template for target acquisition on something other than your science target, place the RA and Dec of the ACQ and SCI stars into the corresponding fields and press "Compute Positions".
 In APT, navigate to the "Special Requirements -> Offset